pramode/Python-and-LaTeX-Book/src/chap10.rst

 In the above case, the *variable_name* is *k* and the *sequence* is the list *a*; the body of the *for* loop is an *if* statement.
 This is the way the *for* loop works: the statements in the body get executed as many times as there are elements in the given sequence.
 In our example, the body gets executed seven times.
-Each time the loop executes, varaible *k* will be assigned value of the next element in the sequence; so *k* will be initially 10, then it becomes 11 (in the next iteration) and so on till 78.
+Each time the loop executes, variable *k* will be assigned value of the next element in the sequence; so *k* will be initially 10, then it becomes 11 (in the next iteration) and so on till 78.

 The *for* loop is not a complete replacement for the *while* loop; it is useful only in those